aws/aws-cdk-rfcs/text/287-cli-deprecation-warnings.md

 The main advantage of this solution is that changes are needed only in the CDK project.

-### Is this a breaking change?

-No.

-### What are the drawbacks of this solution?
+Disadvantages of this solution:

-1. It won't be possible to reliably get the module the deprecated element belongs to (only the name of the element) -- the decorator is simply a JavaScript function defined in `core`, and doesn't have (easy) access to the information on what module a given object it's called on belongs to.
+1. It won't be possible to reliably get the module the deprecated element belongs to (only the name of the element) -- the decorator is simply a JavaScript function defined in `@aws-cdk/core`, and doesn't have (easy) access to the information on what module a given object it's called on belongs to.
 2. TypeScript does not allow decorators on interfaces (neither on the interface directly, nor on any of its properties).
   This means we will not be able to register warnings for structs, or struct properties.

-### What alternative solutions did you consider?

-The alternative solution to `2.1` is to modify JSII to add a capability to it that allows injecting some code when compiling every deprecated element.
-It would involve writing a TypeScript transform, that adds some code whenever the deprecated element is accessed.
-Nick did a similar change in PR [#2348](https://github.com/aws/jsii/pull/2348) to add runtime version information to all JSII-compiled classes.
+3. We won't be able to register warnings for accessing deprecated static constants (this includes enums).

+#### 3. Rely on language-specific deprecation warning mechanisms

+JSII emits deprecated elements with the correct language-specific mechanisms in place (for example, the `@Deprecated` annotation for Java).
+We could simply piggyback on those, instead of writing our own.

 Advantages of this solution:

-* Doing it in JSII will make it easy to record the module the given element is in.
-* Doing it in JSII allows this functionality to be used by other JSII projects, like `cdk8s`, or `cdktf`.
+1. Minimal development effort on our side.

 Disadvantages of this solution:

-* Because the code adding the warning for the deprecated elements will be CDK-specific, it will be pretty awkward to correctly pass what exactly that code should be from CDK to JSII (and, additionally, that code will most likely be slightly different for each type -- class, method, property, etc. -- of deprecated element we support).
-* Requires coordination between the JSII and CDK projects (merging a JSII PR, waiting for a release, updating CDK to use the new version, etc.), which typically lengthens the total development time.
+1. Just deprecated warnings in the IDE can be missed by developers (especially as more APIs get deprecated).
+2. The experience with TypeScript properties is currently pretty bad (the property is struck through when selecting it, but not after that!).
+3. There is nothing out of the box for this in Python (we would have to write our own decorator).

+#### 4. Parse the customer's code

+We could create a parser and type-checker for each language the CDK supports, and use that to discover any cases of using deprecated elements.

+Advantages of this solution:

+1. Allows us to discover some tricky deprecated elements, like enum values, or deprecated types used only in type declarations, that will be difficult to do with only runtime reporting.
+2. Would prevent reporting warnings for deprecated usages outside the customer's code (for example, in our own libraries).

+Disadvantages of this solution:

+1. We would have to write a separate parser and type-checker for each language supported by the CDK.
+2. This additional parsing could have an adverse impact on the performance of CDK commands.
+3. It's not obvious this analysis can even be performed at all in the case of dynamically-typed languages like JavaScript or Python

 ### What is the high level implementation plan?

-The high-level implementation plan depends on the solution chosen:
+The high-level implementation plan is:

-1. If we decide to modify JSII, we will have to start with a PR to that project first, then update CDK to the latest JSII after it's released, and then work on the CDK side after that.

-2. If we decide to go with TypeScript decorators, all of the changes should fit comfortably in a single PR to the CDK project.
+1. Make the changes in JSII
+  (will probably be a single PR), and release a new version once those are merged in.

+2. Set the new option during building CDK, make sure the tests use `CDK_DEPRECATED_ERROR`, and provide an API for tests to opt-out of that on a case-by-case basis.

 ### Are there any open issues that need to be addressed later?